Fedora (1978 film)

-Fedora is a 1978 German-French drama film directed by Billy Wilder, and starring William Holden and Marthe Keller.
+Fedora is a 1978 West German-French drama film directed by Billy Wilder and starring William Holden and Marthe Keller.
 The screenplay by Wilder and I.A.L.
 Diamond is based on Tom Tryon's novella in the collection Crowned Heads.

 Plot

 The reclusive foreign-born Fedora is one of the great film stars of the century, and known for retaining her youthful beauty over the course of a career spanning decades.
 At the height of her fame, however, Fedora withdrew to a private island near Corfu and refused to be seen in public, leading to vast speculation on what became of her.
-All are shocked when it is confirmed Fedora committed suicide by throwing herself in front of a train.
+All are shocked when it is confirmed Fedora died by suicide by throwing herself in front of a train.

 One of her mourners at her funeral is aging has-been Hollywood producer Barry "Dutch" Detweiler, who was once Fedora's lover.
 Dutch recalls visiting Fedora two weeks before her death at her villa near Corfu in order to convince her to come out of retirement for a new screen adaptation of Anna Karenina.
-Dutch is suspicious when Fedora seems confused, disheveled, and cannot remember details of their love affair.
-Fedora tells him she is a prisoner on the island, held captive by the elderly Polish Countess Sobryanski, her overprotective servant Miss Balfour, her chauffeur Kritos, and Dr. Vando, the cosmetic surgeon responsible for keeping Fedora looking so young.
+Dutch is suspicious when Fedora seems confused, disheveled and cannot remember details of their love affair.
+Fedora tells him she is a prisoner on the island, held captive by the elderly Polish Countess Sobryanski, her overprotective servant Miss Balfour, her chauffeur Kritos and Dr. Vando, the cosmetic surgeon responsible for keeping Fedora looking so young.
 Dutch attempts to help Fedora flee the island, but Kritos knocks him unconscious.
 He awakens a week later to discover Fedora has killed herself.
 Dutch suspects she was murdered by the countess for revealing the secret of her captivity.